dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 We need to set the path to the raw data we want to analyse, and we need to set the path to the barcodes file.

-In your favorite text editor open ``params-iptest.txt`` and change these two lines to look like this, and then save it.
-Be careful of typos, if you enter the path incorrectly ipyrad will raise an error and tell you that it can't find your data files:
+In your favorite text editor (`nano` is a popular command line editor for linux, for Mac you can use `TextEdit`) open ``params-iptest.txt`` and change these two lines to look like this, and then save it.
+If you use a GUI editor be sure the file saves as plain '.txt', no fancy business (e.g. .docx or .rtf).
+Also, be careful of typos, if you enter the paths incorrectly ipyrad will raise an error and tell you that it can't find your data files:

 .. parsed-literal::
     ./ipsimdata/rad_example_R1_.fastq.gz       ## [2] [raw_fastq_path]: Location of raw non-demultiplexed fastq files